European shares weighed down by banks, mixed U.S. data

 "With the year coming to an end, a lot of fund managers are more concerned about protecting the gains made so far this year than to make fresh bets."

 About 70 percent of European companies have reported so far this earnings season.
-So far, 59 percent have met or beaten profit forecasts and 61 percent have met or beaten revenue forecasts, according to Thomson Reuters StarMine data.
+So far, 59 percent have met or beat profit forecasts and 61 percent have met or beat revenue forecasts, according to Thomson Reuters StarMine data.

 In absolute terms, profits are up 13.6 percent versus the same quarter a year ago but revenues are up just 1.3 percent, highlighting the fact that Europe's earnings rebound has mostly come from cost-cutting and lower financing costs.